himotoyoshi/carray/docs/topics/CATime.md

   span would overflow the `int64` arithmetic, the op raises `RangeError` instead of silently wrapping.
 Coarse units (`:s` / `:h` / `:D` / `:M` …) cannot overflow for any realistic time, so they pay no check.
-- **Lossy origin.** An origin that does not land exactly on the grid the buckets are counted on (e.g. an `:h` axis bucketed by the hour, with a `00:30` origin) raises, rather than truncating the grid phase.
+- **Lossy origin.** `origin` is the head of bucket 0, so it has to be a bucket head.
+One that does not land on the grid the buckets are counted on (an `:h` axis bucketed by the hour, with a `00:30` origin) raises, rather than truncating the grid phase.
 A bare `Integer` origin is rejected outright.
   When the bucket is finer than the storage tick the grid is the *bucket* grid, so a `00:30` origin is fine against a `"1 minute"` bucket — it is exactly 30 buckets.
+On a calendar grid the rule reads as “the 1st at 00:00” (§11.6), and a `:Y` tick additionally starts in January.

 ```ruby
 CA_INT64([0]).time(unit: :h).timesteps(unit: "1 hour", origin: "2024-01-01T00:30:00Z")